self-actuated/docs.actuated.dev/docs/examples/kvm-guest.md

 - A bare-metal host for the Agent is required.

+!!! info "Nested virtualisation is a premium feature"
+    This feature requires a plan size of 15 concurrent builds or greater, however you can get a 14-day free trial by contacting our team directly through the actuated Slack.

 ## Configure the Agent

 1. Make sure [nested virtualization is enabled](https://ostechnix.com/how-to-enable-nested-virtualization-in-kvm-in-linux/) on the Agent host.